scc-digitalhub/hub/catalog/functions/download-sentinel-data/latest/readMe.md

 }
 ```

-For more detailed usage for different kind of scenario, check the usage notebook.
+For more detailed usage for different kind of scenario, check the <a href='usage.ipynb'>usage notebook</a>.